EMC China Lab

 Scope and Purpose of Certification

-1. UL Certification: UL certification is mainly for products sold in the US and Canadian markets.
+1. UL certification: UL certification is mainly for products sold in the US and Canadian markets.
 It ensures product quality, safety, reliability, and environmental friendliness and promotes the development of related standards to facilitate smooth global trade.

 2. CE Listing: CE Listing targets products or services for the European market.
 It aims to ensure that products or services comply with European safety and health regulations, thereby protecting public safety and health.
 Through CE Listing, manufacturers demonstrate that their products meet relevant EU regulations and standards, allowing free circulation in the European market.